-At TeachingBooks.net we believe that books belong in every K–12 classroom and strive to support reading experiences by offering multimedia resources to enliven and expand on meaningful conversations about books in the curriculum.
+At TeachingBooks.net we believe books belong in every K–12 classroom and we strive to support reading experiences by offering multimedia resources to enliven and expand on meaningful conversations about books in the curriculum.

 We want teachers to know how easy and powerful it can be to have the authors of assigned titles share insights into their work—online, anytime.
-For example, students can watch and listen to Lois Lowry as she discusses how she came to create the setting for her Newbery winner The Giver (Houghton Mifflin, 1993) in this video.
+For example, in this video students can watch and listen to Lois Lowry as she discusses how she came to create the setting for her Newbery winner The Giver (Houghton Mifflin 1993).

 Offer professional insights into content-area literacy programs by sharing four award-winning authors (Avi, Sharon Creech, Walter Dean Myers, and Sarah Weeks) as they perform and reflect on Reader’s Theater.